 A well-featured WYSIWYG level editor for creating new levels for Peggle Nights written in C#.
 I started by reverse-engineering the level file format and a trial and error approch to editing the levels.
 Then creating a editor with standard editing functions like the moving, selecting, copying and pasting of objects.
 The editor is also capable of simulating the movement of pegs in a level.
 Unfortunately the game was no longer popular by the time the editor was finished, but a few user created levels can still be found around the web.

 Populous: The Beginning helped provide inspiration into my early programming.
 I began by reverse engineering the level files and then writing applications to modify them.
 Over the years I have written hundreds of different tools and mods for this game alone, some of which were used by other fans of the game.
 The programs were written in VB6, VB.NET, C++ and C#.

-Software Developer at Micro Focus within the Visual COBOL development team.
-Involved in developing a Visual Studio extension for COBOL in C# and managed COBOL.
+Software Developer at Micro Focus within the Visual COBOL / Enterprise Developer development team.
+Primarily involved in developing a compiler, Visual Studio, and Visual Studio Code extension for COBOL in C, C++, C#, Java, TypeScript, and COBOL.

 Graduated with a Master of Engineering in Computer Science from the University of Manchester in July 2015.

 Email: [email protected]